amitkumar3968/gesture-recognizer/README.md

 remaining touches; that is, the gesture recognizer receives no further updates for touches that have begun but haven't ended.

+### `shouldBeRequiredToFailByGestureRecognizer`

+Overridden to indicate that the receiver should be required to fail by the specified gesture recognizer.

+`shouldBeRequiredToFailByGestureRecognizer(otherGestureRecognizer)`

+#### Arguments

+##### `otherGestureRecognizer`

+An instance of a subclass of `GestureRecognizer`.

+#### Return Value

+`true` to set up the failure requirement; otherwise, `false`.

+#### Discussion

+Overriding this method allows a subclass to define a class-wide failure requirement.

+### `shouldRequireFailureOfGestureRecognizer`

+Overriden to indicate that the receiver requires the specified gesture recognizer to fail.

+`shouldRequireFailureOfGestureRecognizer(otherGestureRecognizer)`

+#### Arguments

+##### `otherGestureRecognizer`

+An instance of a subclass of `GestureRecognizer`.

+#### Return Value

+`true` to set up the failure requirement; otherwise, `false`.

+### Discussion

+Overriding this function allows a subclass to define a class-wide failure requirement.

+### `touchesBegan`

+Sent to the receiver when one or more fingers touch down in the associated view.

+`touchesBegan(touchList, event)`

+#### Arguments

+##### `touchList`

+A `TouchList` object, containing `Touch` instances in the event represented by `event` that represent the touches in the `TouchPhaseBegan` phase.

+##### `event`

+A `TouchEvent` object representing the event which the touches belong to.

+#### Discussion

+Through this function a gesture recognizer receives touch objects (in their `TouchPhaseBegan` phase) before the view attached to the gesture recognizer receives them. `GestureRecognizer` objects are not in the responder chain, yet observe touches hit-tested to their view.
+After observation, the delivery of touch objects to the attached view, or their disposition otherwise, is affected by the `cancelsTouchesInView`, `delaysTouchesBegan`, and `delaysTouchesEnded` properties.

+If the gesture recognizer is interpreting a continuous gesture, it should set its state to `GestureRecognizerStateBegan` upon receiving this message.
+If at any point in its handling of the touch objects the gesture recognizer determines that the multi-touch event sequence is not its gesture, it should set it state to `GestureRecognizerStateCancelled`.

 ## License

 MIT